mjtamlyn/ayb-notes/b-apache-cassandra-analytics.md

 Real time analytics: Write dominated, updates are rare.
 Mostly read "results".
 Distributed for availability, performance and capacity.
 We want rich queries.

 So an example is twitter's promoted tweets.
 They have big numbers and difficult to calculate it.
 It's all numbers, so we count.
-This sort of query would have to process about 4.2TB of data
+This sort of query would have to process about 4.2TB of data.